 Of the many international training programs conducted in the United States (listed on the Courses page and included in the U.S. Schedule), please take special note of two annual programs that the Federal Reserve System conducts jointly with the World Bank and the International Monetary Fund (IMF):

-The program aims to provide policy makers a forum for identifying and developing appropriate responses to strategy and policy issues.
+This invitation only program aims to provide senior policymakers a forum for identifying, developing, and challenging responses to financial sector strategy and policy issues.
 It explores current policy issues, disseminates research in the financial sector, and creates awareness of financial sector issues discussed in international forums.
-Participation in this event is by invitation only.

 Description and agendas from the previous three seminars: